 - Challenged the EPA’s New Source Performance Standards for greenhouse gases from electric utilities.
 The rule’s attempt to address emissions from new, modified, and reconstructed electric generating units was not supported by substantial evidence.
 The U.S. Court of Appeals for the District of Columbia Circuit held the rule in abeyance pending reconsideration by the EPA.

 Leland P. Frost is a member of Alston & Bird’s Environment, Land Use & Natural Resources Group.
 He focuses his practice on litigation and appeals, enforcement, risk assessment, compliance, investigations, and regulatory counseling.
 He has experience representing and advising clients on matters involving the Clean Water Act (CWA), Toxic Substances Control Act (TSCA), Clean Air Act (CAA), and climate change.
-Leland also advises clients on Superfund (CERCLA) and COVID-19 issues, as well as Occupational Safety and Health Administration (OSHA) and Consumer Product Safety Commission (CPSC) compliance.
+Leland also advises clients on Superfund (CERCLA), Environmental, Social, and Governance (ESG), and COVID-19 issues, as well as Occupational Safety and Health Administration (OSHA) and Consumer Product Safety Commission (CPSC) compliance.

 Leland previously practiced law in the D.C. office of a global law firm, and before that, he was the associate general counsel for the National Association of Manufacturers (NAM).
 At the NAM, he managed litigation matters, including environmental, international, product liability, class actions, technology, constitutional rights, labor and employment, intellectual property, and securities issues.
 Leland’s experience includes briefs in a dozen state courts, more than four dozen U.S. Supreme Court briefs, and work in international tribunals.